 What is an enterprise business?
-An enterprise business is for-profit in status and usually a start-up in nature, often a sole proprietorship headed by an entrepreneur.
+It’s for-profit in status and usually a start-up in nature, often a sole proprietorship headed by an entrepreneur.
 An enterprise business exhibits fast-paced growth and focused ingenuity.

 Business is business, right?
-Nah, in marketing, businesses are categorized by size, services, audiences and many other factors.
-So when we refer to a company as an enterprise business, it’s new, scaling and ambitious.
+Nah, in marketing, businesses are categorized by size, services, audiences, and many other factors.
+So when we refer to a company as enterprise, it’s new, scaling, and ambitious.

 An enterprise business focuses on learning.
 In marketing terms, they may be A/B testing various social media platforms, digital newsletter formats and blog post designs.

 They’re refining their buyer personas quarterly and updating content funnel stages as analytics roll in.
 Staffing levels may boom exponentially as funding materializes or partnerships form with established tangential businesses.
 Enterprise businesses embrace full-on growth mode.

 Where and why the distinction of “enterprise business” is used: